Just for You

 What courses do you accept as prerequisites?

-High school Regents courses in biology and chemistry with a grade of 77 or better fulfill the prerequisites if they are within 7 years of matriculation in Nursing.
-College level general biology and chemistry courses with a grade C+ or better fulfill the prerequisites if they are completed within 7 years of matriculation in Nursing.
+High school Regents courses in biology and chemistry with a grade of 77 or better fulfill the prerequisites.
+College level general biology and chemistry courses with a grade C+ or better fulfill the prerequisites.
 A hands-on lab component is required for biology but chemistry does not require a lab.
 Online biology courses do not fulfill the requirement.

 CLEP credits are accepted with a score equivalent to C+ or better and BOCES/EOC courses are accepted with a certificate stating that they are equivalent to high school courses.
 Nursing ABC credits are not accepted.